Special Registration Deputies

 By completing the SRD training course, an applicant will be appointed for the 2015-2016 term.
 Municipal clerks must provide some type of election training every two years.

-The GAB has developed materials to assist municipal clerks in training SRDs for their municipality.
+The WEC has developed materials to assist municipal clerks in training SRDs for their municipality.
 Training materials consist of the following:

 - PowerPoint presentation